Capillary/ecom-api-document/source/includes/_customer.md

 ## Get Store Operators

-Retrieves the details of store operators by role based on the location id passed.
+Retrieves the details of store operators of a specific role in a particular location.